-Each PTX program must begin with certain directives in order to compile and use that program correctly.
+Each PTX program must begin with certain instructions to correctly compile and use this program.
 The first directive must be the .version directive.
-It indicates which PTX version the code was written for, to ensure that it is compiled with the correct tools in the correct version.
-Following the .version directive is the .target directive, which specifies the target hardware architecture.
+It indicates for which PTX version the code has been written, to ensure that it is compiled with the correct tools in the correct version.
+Following the .version directive, is the .target directive, which specifies the target hardware architecture.

-Once these directives have been added to the generated code, the entry point to the kernel can be generated.
-It contains the name of the kernel, as well as all parameters that are passed to it, such as the pointers to the variable, parameter and result matrix.
-The kernel name is important as it is required by the CPU to dispatch it.
+Once these directives are added to the generated code, the entry point to the kernel can be generated.
+It contains the name of the kernel, as well as all parameters that are passed to it, like the pointer to the variable, parameter and result matrix.
+The kernel name is important, as it is required by the CPU to dispatch it.

-When the entry point is generated, the PTX code for loading the parameters into the kernel is also generated.
+While generating the entry point, the PTX code for loading the parameters into the kernel is also generated.
 This removes the need to iterate over the kernel parameters a second time.
-Loading the parameters into the kernel is necessary because it is not possible to address these values directly.
-Nvidia (2025d) states that addresses in the parameter state space can only be accessed using the ld.param instruction.
-Furthermore, since all three matrices are stored in global memory, the parameter address must be converted from parameter state space to global state space using the cvta.to.global.datatype instruction.
+Loading the parameters into the kernel is required, as it is not possible to address these values directly.
+Nvidia (2025d) states that addresses in the parameter state space, can only be accessed via the ld.param instruction.
+Furthermore, since all three matrices are stored in global memory, the parameter address needs to be converted from parameter state space to global state space using the cvta.to.global.datatype instruction.